patrickwalczak/Invoice-App/README.md

 Application is fully responsive.

 In the right corner there is a button which adds three invoices.
 It makes much faster and simpler to check out how application works.
+Have fun https://invoice-application.netlify.app/